Pope Leo X: War of Urbino

 Leo made his younger brother Giuliano and his nephew Lorenzo Roman patricians, intending that both should have brilliant secular careers.
 Lorenzo was placed in charge of Florence, while Leo took Giuliano to Rome and married him to Filiberta of Savoy; the pope planned to carve out a kingdom for his brother in central Italy, encompassing Parma, Piacenza, Ferrara and Urbino.

 When Giuliano died in March 1516, Leo focused his ambitions on Lorenzo.
 When, in 1516, Leo declared the forfeiture of the Duchy of Urbino from Francesco Maria della Rovere, who he considered disloyal, the title Duke of Urbino transferred to Lorenzo.
 Francesco Maria fled to relatives Mantua in August of that year.
-In January of 1517 Francesco Maria attempted to reoccupy Urbino in a war that lasted eight months.
+In January 1517 Francesco Maria attempted to reoccupy Urbino in a war that lasted eight months.

 The war lasted from February to September 1517 and ended with the expulsion of the duke and the triumph of Lorenzo; but it revived the policy of Alexander VI, increased brigandage and anarchy in the Papal States, hindered the preparations for a crusade and wrecked the papal finances.
 Francesco Guicciardini reckoned the cost of the war to Leo at the sum of 800,000 ducats.
 Ultimately, however, Lorenzo was confirmed as the new duke of Urbino.